crustio/crust-sworker/README.md

 1. assigned: Indicates how many space has been used for srd in the path.
 1. available: Indicates how many space could be used for srd in the path.
 1. total: Indicates total disk volume.
-1. disk_reserved: Indicates disk reserved space, default value is 50 which means TEE will remain 50GB space for your stuff and the other will be used for srd.
+1. disk_reserved: Indicates disk reserved space, default value is 50 which means sWorker will remain 50GB space for your stuff and the other will be used for srd.
 1. remaining_task: Indicates remaining srd task.
 1. root_hash: Indicates all srd hash
 1. space: Space has been taken by srd